denjn5/MemoryGame/README.md

 # MemoryGame
-[Just a simple beginning to this game....]
-A little game that will, eventually, help you memorize important things.
+[A simple beginning....]
+A little game that will, eventually, help you memorize big ideas.

 ## Simplest Game Plan
-Player begins game by opening web page.
-All words from selected text pop onto screen as small bubbles.
+Player begins game.
+Each word from selected text pop onto screen as small bubbles.
 Player then clicks bubble in correct order.
 Bubbles connect as player clicks them and float to upper-left.

 ## TODO
 * Move template to App directory.